Shell Programming

 foreach(token; str) {

-mkdir $token
+mkdir $token;

 }

-• Verbatim output.
-The verbatim output can be achieved using the code block feature of function fprintf.
-The Ch function sendApplet() below generates a C program. void sendApplet(char *x, char *y, char *expr) { fprintf(stdout, "#include<stdio.h>\n"); fprintf(stdout, "int main() {\n"); fprintf(stdout, " double x = %s;\n", x); fprintf(stdout, " double y = %s;\n", y); fprintf(stdout, " printf(\"x = %%f, \", x);\n"); fprintf(stdout, " printf(\"y = %%f \\n\", y);\n"); fprintf(stdout, " printf(\"%s = %%f\\n\", %s);\n", expr, expr); fprintf(stdout, "}\n"); } The above function sendApplet() can be rewritten in Ch as follows. void sendApplet(char *x, char *y, char *expr) { fprintf stdout << ENDFILE #include<stdio.h> int main() { double x = $x; double y = $y; printf("x = %f", x); printf("y = %f\n", y); printf("$expr = %f\n", $expr); } ENDFILE }
+• Here document and Verbatim output.
+The Here document and verbatim output features can be achieved using the code block feature of function fprintf.
+The Ch function sendApplet() below generates a C program. void sendApplet(char *x, char *y, char *expr) { fprintf(stdout, "#include<stdio.h>\n"); fprintf(stdout, "int main() {\n"); fprintf(stdout, " double x = %s;\n", x); fprintf(stdout, " double y = %s;\n", y); fprintf(stdout, " printf(\"x = %%f, \", x);\n"); fprintf(stdout, " printf(\"y = %%f \\n\", y);\n"); fprintf(stdout, " printf(\"%s = %%f\\n\", %s);\n", expr, expr); fprintf(stdout, "}\n"); } The above function sendApplet() can be rewritten in Ch as follows.
+If you want to redirect to a file instead of 'stdout', you can simple open a file and replace 'stdout' below with your file handler. void sendApplet(char *x, char *y, char *expr) { fprintf stdout << ENDFILE #include<stdio.h> int main() { double x = $x; double y = $y; printf("x = %f", x); printf("y = %f\n", y); printf("$expr = %f\n", $expr); } ENDFILE }

-Shell commands such as sed, awk, wc, grep, etc. can be combined with C code to run in Ch.
+Shell commands such as sed, awk, wc, grep, etc. can be combined with C code to run in Ch with variable substitution and command substitution.
 Executable programs can also be used directly in a Ch script.
 Below is an example: #!/bin/ch string_t result1; char result2[50]; grep "test" myfile.txt; if ( _status == 0 ) { printf(" 'test' is found in myfile.txt\n"); } else { printf("Cannot find 'test' in myfile.txt\n"); } result1=`wc -l /etc/passwd`; echo $result1; strcpy(result2, `wc -l /etc/passwd`); printf("%s\n", result2); The output for result1 and result2 are the same in the above program.

 • Safe Ch is designed for the growing need of internet computing.